GoSuda

 15}

-We will now examine the aforementioned example code and its execution result in detail.
+We shall now meticulously analyze the aforementioned example code and its execution result.

-For those familiar with Python's Tk, the structure where widgets are packed within a window or directly under a window will be comprehensible.
-Depending on the widget type, labels and similar elements are incorporated within it.
+Individuals familiar with Python's Tk will comprehend the structure wherein widgets are packed within a window or directly under the window.
+Labels and other elements are incorporated based on the type of widget.

-Ipadx and Ipady are abbreviations for Internal padding, which adjust the margins of internal widgets.
-In this example, the margins of the button are adjusted.
+Ipadx and Ipady are abbreviations for Internal padding, which regulate the spacing of internal widgets.
+In this example, the padding of the button is adjusted.

-This library features a Window structure, and a variable named App manages the top-level window.
-This is predefined within the library.
-Therefore, the tk.App.Destroy()
+This library features a Window struct, and the variable App manages the top-level window.
+This is pre-defined within the library.
+Consequently, the tk.App.Destroy() function, which terminates tk.App.Wait(), serves to close the top-level window.

-Let us now examine some examples found in the _examples
+Let us now examine several examples located in the _examples folder of GitLab.

 Processing SVG Files

-The following is an example of displaying an SVG file within a label widget.
+The following illustrates an example of displaying an SVG file within a label widget.

 1package main